OpenRefine/OpenRefine/docs/docs/manual/running.md

 ### Extensions

-The "Extensions" dropdown offers you options for extending your data - most commonly by uploading your edited statements to Wikidata, or by importing or exporting schema.
+The <span class="menuItems">Extensions</span> dropdown offers you options for extending your data - most commonly by uploading your edited statements to Wikidata, or by importing or exporting schema.
 You can learn more about these functions on the [Wikidata page](wikidata).
 Other extensions may also add functions to this dropdown menu.

 ### The grid

-The area of the project screen that displays your dataset is called the “project grid” (or the “data grid,” or simply the “grid”).
+The area of the project screen that displays your dataset is called the "project grid" (or the "data grid", or simply the "grid").
 The grid presents data in a tabular format, which may look like a normal spreadsheet program to you.

 Columns widths are automatically set based on their contents; some column headers may be cut off, but can be viewed by mousing over the headers.

 In each column header you will see a small arrow.
 Clicking on this arrow brings up a dropdown menu containing column-specific data exploration and transformation options.
 You will learn about each of these options in the [Exploring data](exploring) and [Transforming data](transforming) sections.

-The first column in every project will always be “All,” which contains options to flag, star, and do non-column-specific operations.
-The "All" column is also where rows/records are numbered.
+The first column in every project will always be <span class="menuItems">All</span>, which contains options to flag, star, and do non-column-specific operations.
+The <span class="menuItems">All</span> column is also where rows/records are numbered.

 The project grid may display with both vertical and horizontal scrolling, depending on the number and width of columns, and the number of rows/records displayed.
 You can control the display of the project grid by using [Sort and View options](exploring#sort-and-view).